-Everyone has what it takes
+“Everyone has what it takes

 to make great sourdough.”

 Making your own sourdough bread is a great privilege.
-I find it’s cathartic and artistic.
-It’s a mystery and a science.
+I find it’s cathartic and artistic; a mystery and a science.
 It can also be a great disappointment.
-Your much-anticipated loaf can look incredible, but when you cut it, ready to eat, you discover that your sourdough bread is flat.
+Your much-anticipated loaf can look incredible going into the oven, but when you pull it out, eager to cut it open, you discover that your precious sourdough bread is flat.
+Sometimes you know something has gone wrong well before the oven too.
+Not only is your loaf flat, but it can make you feel flat too.

-It can make you feel flat too.
 I know.
 I’ve been there.

-Relying on wild yeast to rise to each loaf, sourdough bread is a natural yet reasonably predictable process.
-You just need to understand how this living, breathing, fermenting wonder works.
+Sourdough bread is a natural, yet reasonably predictable, process.
+Relying on wild yeast to rise to each loaf, you just need to understand how this living, breathing, fermenting wonder works.
 That’s why you’re here.

 Sourdough takes longer than yeasted bread and can have a few tender pitfalls.
 But when you know how to navigate them, making sourdough bread is much tastier, better for you and can be much more flexible than making yeasted bread.
 Sourdough loaves even look better.
-But that’s my very biased obsession!!
+But that’s my biased obsession!!

-It’s more like a brick.
+It’s more like a flat brick.

-Or sometimes, a half-brick.
+Or sometimes, a half-flat brick.

 The top half is semi bread-like but the bottom half… well, it’s like a surfboard.